Welcome to our four-part IoT Security Use-Case series! Here’s how we’ve broken things down so far:

 We’re now at Part 3, where we will outline why traditional security approaches just can’t secure an IoT platform of this type.
 Part 4 will cover the solution to this complex security scenario.

-For Part 3, let’s start by breaking down the components of an IoT application Ecosystem.
+For Part 3, let’s start by breaking down the components of an IoT application Ecosystem before we get into IoT security.
 Securing IoTs is not limited to securing only the IoTs themselves.
 IoT platforms function in ecosystems that are made of not just IoTs, but one or more remote applications that are operated by one or more vendors.

 For our ATM network scenario, the ecosystem includes a banking ledger application running in a colocation data center.
 A monitoring application running on Amazon AWS using a different set of instances in a dedicated VPC.
 A SaaS application providing 24×7 physical security surveillance service the bank has contracted.
 As well as an Authorization-as-a-Service provider the bank uses to process external transactions.